Sir John Carden, 6th Baronet: Work

-Born in London, Carden was a talented, self-taught engineer, with an ability to put his ideas to practical use.
-From 1914 to 1916, he ran a company that manufactured light passenger-cars under the brand Carden.
+Born in London, Carden ran a company from 1914 to 1916 that manufactured light passenger-cars under the brand Carden.
 The company's first model was a cyclecar, with seating only for the driver.

 During the First World War, Carden served in the Army Service Corps and gained the rank of captain, acquiring experience with vehicles such as tracked Holt tractors.

 After the war, he returned to car manufacturing but sold his original design and factory to Ward and Avey who renamed it the AV.
 He then designed a new cyclecar and started manufacture at Ascot but at the end of 1919 sold the design to E. A. Tamplin who continued manufacture as the Tamplin car.
 A further design followed with a two-seat fibreboard body.
 Carden even sold one of these to King Alfonso XIII of Spain before selling the company to new owners in 1922 who renamed it the New Carden.

-Two or three years later, Carden met car-designer Vivian Loyd and the two started a small company in Chertsey named Carden-Loyd, working on light, tracked vehicles for military use.
-Carden was reportedly described as an "introvert engineering genius", while Loyd was conversely described as an "extrovert engineer-salesman".